 Adding living areas

 Last week has been a very busy one for our bees.
 On Tuesday, Ducklington colony and Kingham, both cast off and swarmed into a bush very close to the apiary.
-Melvin was really pleased to observe this wonderful… Continue reading
+Melvin was really pleased to observe… Continue reading

 On Wednesday 5th June, 2013, Melvin, Harry and Greg were called to a swarm near to the church in Fulbrook.
-We assessed the situation, and the swarm had settled in 3 locations, very near to each other.
-The… Continue reading
+We assessed the situation, and the swarm had settled in 3 locations, very near to each other.… Continue reading

 On Sunday, 19th, May, Harry’s daughter, Carla noticed a lot of bees coming and going from a large bush near to the apiary.
-Harry hot-footed it down to see that there was a large swarm of bees present… Continue reading
+Harry hot-footed it down to see that there was a large swarm of bees… Continue reading

 Spring is here